 Thanks to the change, snippets that used to be cut off can now be shown in full, giving viewers a fuller summary of what a page is about.
 In that way, this new change can also have a positive impact on your CTR.

 So if you weren’t paying attention to your meta descriptions, it’s time to.

 I can’t stress this one enough.

 Your content is the bread and butter of your site, and will ultimately have the biggest impact on where your page ends up in the SERPs.

-Specifically, you need to be focusing on longform content.
+Specifically, for a modern SEO content checklist, you need to be focusing on longform content.

 Posts that long may seem counterintuitive.
 Given readers short attention spans, you may think that the shorter the post, the better chance you have a reader actually consuming it.

-But when it comes to SEO, that simply isn’t the case.
+But when it comes to onsite SEO, that simply isn’t the case.
 Longer posts perform better.

 serpIQ conducted a study of the average length of the content in the top 10 results of search queries and found that the top-rated posts usually were over 2,000 words.

 Longer posts attract more backlinks than shorter ones, which will increase its page authority and position in the rankings.